Corporate Governance System

-In fiscal 2018, the Board of Directors' Meeting was held 15 times (including extraordinary meetings), and the attendance rate was 97% or above for internal and outside directors and audit & supervisory board members.
+In fiscal year ended March 31, 2018, the Board of Directors' Meeting was held 15 times (including extraordinary meetings), and the attendance rate was 97% or above for internal and outside directors and audit & supervisory board members.

 Number of Board of Directors' Meetings, and Directors' and Corporate Auditors' Attendance Rates (Includes Extraordinary Meetings)

 |Number of meetings||18||16||14||15|